Defining Locus Of Control In Psychology

 This concept originates from social learning theory, which was pioneered by psychologist Julian Rotter in the 1950s.
 Rotter and his students noted that people seemed to differ greatly in how much they felt their own actions could change what happened to them.
 While some seemed confident that they affect the world around them, others viewed their environments as unpredictable, with good or bad outcomes happening more or less at random.

 Very few people have a completely internal or external locus of control.
-Most psychologists would consider it a sign of a delusionaldisorder if a patient believed they were completely in charge of the world or totally controlled by outside forces.
+Most psychologists would consider it a sign of a delusional disorder if a patient believed they were completely in charge of the world or totally controlled by outside forces.
 Most of us understand that some things are under our control, while others are not.
 However, our position on the spectrum between total control and total helplessness can be very significant.

-Why your locus of control matters
+Why your locus of control matters: The psychology behind the belief

 There’s a substantial amount of research suggesting that your locus of control can affect how well you handle life’s challenges.
 Dr. Rotter developed a questionnaire to assess the directions and strength of a person’s locus of control.
 Since then, researchers have found that scores on this test can be correlated with outcomes in a wide variety of areas, including the following: